$\mathcal{H}$-matrix based second moment analysis for rough random fields and finite element discretizations: Numerical results

+While the error of the correlation itself can be measured in the $L^2$-norm on the tensor product domain, the appropriate norm for error measurements of it's trace is the $W^{1,1}$-norm.
+Due to the Poincar\'e-Friedrich and the Cauchy-Schwartz inequality and

-The appropriate norm for error measurements is the $W^{1,1}$-norm, for which we can expect a convergence rate of the mesh size $h$, stemming from the convergence rate of the finite element method in the $H^1$-norm.
-Figure~\ref{fig:boneconvergence} shows that we indeed reach this rate for all three cases of admissibility which are considered in Table \ref{tab:admissibility}.
-In fact, the observed errors are equal in the first few digits.
+we can expect a convergence rate in the $W^{1,1}$-norm which is proportional to the mesh size $h$.
+A standard tensor product argument yields a convergence rate of order $h^2$ in the tensor product $L^2$-norm.
+Figure~\ref{fig:boneconvergence} shows that we indeed reach these rate for all five cases of admissibility which are considered in Table \ref{tab:admissibility}.
+In fact, the observed errors coincide in the first few digits.

 We are also interested in the quality of the approximate LU-decomposition $\mathbf{A}\approx\hat{\mathbf{L}}\hat{\mathbf{U}}$.
 We use a built-in function of the HLib to estimate the deviation $\hat{\mathbf{L}}\hat{\mathbf{U}}-\mathbf{A}$ in the spectral norm by ten power iterations, which is a good indicator for the approximation quality of the LU-decomposition of the finite element matrix.
-The estimated errors are plotted in Figure~\ref{fig:boneconvergence}.
-Note that the observed behavior is in contrast to the behavior typically observed for preconditioning, cf.~e.g.~\cite{Beb08}, since we do not increase the rank with the number of unknowns.
+The estimated errors are plotted in Figure~\ref{fig:deviation}.
+Note that the observed behavior is in contrast to the behavior typically observed for preconditioning, cf.,~e.g.,~\cite{Beb08}, since we do not increase the rank with the number of unknowns.
 We can see that the LU-decomposition is most accurate in the all-$\eta$ case.
 Still, only one iteration is needed in the iterative refinement in all cases.
-When it comes to computation times, Figure~\ref{fig:bonetimes} and Tables~\ref{tab:bonetinv} and \ref{tab:bonetsolve} illustrate that all cases of admissibility under consideration seem to run in essentially linear complexity, where the weak admissibility condition leads to a small speed-up.
-Figure~\ref{fig:boneranks} illustrates the required average and maximal ranks needed for the computations, whereas Figure~\ref{fig:bonestorage} illustrates the amount of storage needed per degree of freedom.
-For reasons of performance, HLib allocates the worst case scenario for the ranks, thus in the latter case only weak and $\eta$-admissibility for a single $\mathcal{H}$-matrix have to be considered.
+When it comes to computation times, Figure~\ref{fig:bonetimes} and Tables~\ref{tab:bonetrhs}, \ref{tab:bonetinv} and \ref{tab:bonetsolve} indicate that all cases of admissibility under consideration might yield essentially linear complexity, although the asymptotic regime seems not to be reached in the considered levels of refinement.
+Both, the weak admissibility condition and the nested dissection approach lead to considerable speed-ups, where the combination of these approaches, the nd-weak-case, seems to be the fastest approach.
+Figure~\ref{fig:boneranks} illustrates the required average and maximal ranks needed for the computations, whereas Figure~\ref{fig:bonestorage} illustrates the amount of storage needed per mesh degree of freedom.
+For reasons of performance, the HLib allocates the worst case scenario for the ranks.
+Thus, in the latter case, only the different admissibilities for a single $\mathcal{H}$-matrix build from a binary and a nested dissection cluster tree have to be considered.
+In conclusion, the nested dissection clustering consumes less computation time and less storage for the LU-decomposition.